-Becoming a Traveler: Writing in Greece (Athens, Poros, Nauplion)
+Becoming a Traveler: Writing in Greece (Athens, Nauplion, Kalamata, Poros)

-Note: This course starts in Athens and ends on the Island of Poros.
-Participants should plan to depart Athens the day after the end of the program.
+Note: This course starts in Athens and ends on the island of Poros.
+Participants should plan to depart Greece the day after the end of the program.
 Please see Essential Information below.

 In her book of travel essays The Blind Masseuse: A Traveler’s Memoir from Costa Rica to Cambodia, Alden Jones describes the difference between the ‘tourist’ and the ‘traveler’.
 She writes: “While tourists spend their time away from home seeking out the comforts of home, travelers risk—even cultivate— discomfort, because what they want is the thrill of a new perspective.”
 Yet in doing so, the traveler journeys to achieve perspective on his or her own life as much as on the lives of others.